zowdow/android-api-examples/DirectApiExample/README.md

 ## Overview

 This application demonstrates basic interaction with Zowdow AutoSuggest API.
-There are two Zowdow APIs consumed by this client: **Initialization & Unified**.
 More detailed info about their usage is described below, after the Architecture section.

 ## Architecture